FedorIzvekov/framework-examples/README.md

-# Project protocol-templates
+# Project framework-examples
-Project demonstrating client-server interactions across multiple protocols
+Project demonstrating interactions with various frameworks and protocols.

 This project has modules:
 * [http-client-httpcomponents](http-client-httpcomponents/README.md#http-client-httpcomponents)